Must see places and things to do on the Isle of Man

 4. Meayll Hill Neolithic Stone Circle

 This unique archaeological monument dates to around 3500 BC and consists of 12 burial chambers with 6 entrance passages leading into each pair of chambers.
 Many small finds have been discovered on excavation here and people have also reported strange sensations when visiting this ancient monument.
 For more ancient and neolithic sites on the island read this post.
+And you can see the stone circle at the Winter Solstice here.

 Location: From Port Erin, take the Ballafurt road towards Cregneash and you’ll find ‘Mull Hill’ or Meayll Hill Circle signed on your left about halfway there.
 From Cregneash, take the single lane road off of Howe Road towards Port Erin.
 The site will be on your right.
 The site is at the top of a hill climb so wear sturdy shoes and sensible clothing.
 See it on Google Maps.